munificent/craftinginterpreters/book/resolving-and-binding.md

-If we were to apply that technique to Environment, then every time you declared a variable it would return a *new* environment that contained all of the previously-declared variables along with the one new name.
+If we were to apply that technique to Environment, then every time you declared a variable it would return a *new* environment that contained all of the previously declared variables along with the one new name.
 Declaring a variable would do the implicit "split" where you have an environment before the variable is declared and one after: